vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

   of the day when it is warmer.
 Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.

-* Right hand on 100 lb: I close and keep closed for about 10-20 seconds (generally about 15 seconds); if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
+* Right hand on 100 lb: I close and keep closed for about 15-30 seconds (generally about 20 seconds); if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do more, but then I would not be able to do the 150 lb immediately aferward.
 That's why I start with the 150 lb.

-* Left hand on 100 lb: I close and keep closed for about 10-20 seconds (generally about 15 seconds); if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb
+* Left hand on 100 lb: I close and keep closed for about 15-30 seconds (generally about 15 seconds); if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb